 Kate moved to Eau Claire, Wisconsin in 2008 (by way of Pennsylvania and Alabama) and rekindled her love for riding on the trails and roads of the Chippewa Valley.
 Two years later she moved to Madison for a position at the UW Population Health Institute and her love for riding (commuting, recreational road riding, mountain biking and racing cyclocross) grew as she made more friends in the Madison cycling community.
 In her day job, she helps communities create positive change, including policy changes to increase active transportation, to improve health, and she is happy to be part of similar work right here in Madison.

 Heather grew up in Pittsburgh, PA and moved to Madison in May of 2016.
 She chose to move to Madison with her husband because of the flatness and bikeability.
 Heather is a big fan of multi modal transportation and using the bus system to extend her biking miles.
-She works in IT at Fiskars in Middleton and is the Madison Bikes volunteer coordinator.
+She works as a Business Systems Analyst at Conney Safety and is the Madison Bikes volunteer coordinator.

 Emily first fell in love with biking zooming down the block on her banana seat bike fondly referred to as the “Pink Cadillac.”
 Family bike and camp trips to favorite spots such as the Elroy-Sparta trail solidified her life-long love of biking.
 Nowadays you’ll find her zooming around town, shredding the dirt trails, or even heading to Michigan on her “fast bike” or her “fat bike.”
 Emily and her family ride everyday for fun and for transportation–around the lake, off to get groceries, to campgrounds near and far, commuting to school and work, and of course to get ice cream.
 “It’s our family culture.
 We ride because it’s good for us - for our health, for the environment.
 Biking promotes a more human connection to our neighborhood and beyond.
 We have different experiences and conversations with our kids when we’re out on our bikes.
 Most of all, biking is just fun and we love it!”
 Emily joined Madison Bikes with the hopes to promote that same love of biking to all and has hopes to help strengthen Madison’s biking infrastructure and culture to make biking everybody’s first choice for a mode of transportation.
 Emily is a teacher and childcare provider and lives on Madison’s Near East Side with her husband and two children.